ursinus-cs174-s2023/Modules/_pages/CppBasics/exercise1.md

   prev: "./Video1"
   next: "./Video2"
   points: 1.5
   instructions: "Create a method printDivisibleBy6() which takes one argument, and which prints the numbers from 6 up to and including the specified argument that are divisible by 6.
-Please put a space in between each number.
-As a hint, logical AND is also && in C++, just as it is in Java.
-So for a number to be divisible by 6, you should use this to check that the number has a remainder of 0 when divided b 2, and also by 3."
+Put exactly one space in between each number.
+The modulus % operator may help."
   goals:
     - Declare methods in C++
     - Work with loops in C++
-    - Use conditionals in C++
     - Use basic print statements in C++

 processor: